 Dale is a dynamic speaker who leads with authenticity and beautiful design.
 His speaking philosophy of “speak to people how they need to hear it, not how you want to say it” has earned him trust and credibility with audiences around the world.

-In her role as co-owner of Staplehouse Restaurant, Jennifer Hidinger orchestrates the development and execution of all aspects of the restaurant including the design, operational features and all business management.
-As co-founder and spokesperson for The Giving Kitchen Initiative (TGK), Hidinger oversees brand awareness, community involvement and grant distribution, while providing a personal account in telling the story of TGK on a local and national platform.
+In her role as co-founder of Staplehouse Restaurant, Jennifer Hidinger orchestrates the development and execution of all aspects of the restaurant including the design, operational features and all business management.
+As co-founder and spokesperson for The Giving Kitchen Initiative (TGK), Hidinger advises on brand awareness and community involvement while providing a personal account in telling the story of TGK on a local and national platform.

 Prior to establishing Staplehouse Restaurant and TGK with her late husband Chef Ryan Hidinger, Jennifer Hidinger served as the Manager of Seed Factory, a prominent children’s boutique in Atlanta, GA, assisting in employee training, scheduling, product buying and floor design.
 Before joining Seed Factory, Hidinger held the position of Account Executive at Austin Kelly Advertising where she managed relationships with clients and vendors including several local and regional clients such as Piedmont Hospital and Papa John’s Pizza.

 Hidinger received her Bachelor of Arts & Sciences in Broadcast Communication from Indiana University.